EthanTrout/financial-care/README.md

 - An image based upload for Reciepts to be stored on the database with the relating transaction
 - Search Bar querying for users, staff and services
+- System for logging spends and automating the reciept.